800-450-6118

 There are two kinds of diagnostic tests for carpal tunnel syndrome.
 They are:

 The provocative tests are simple-to-do physical exams -- and this article will teach you how.
-Carpal tunnel is diagnosed regularly using these tests.
+Carpal tunnel is easily diagnosed using these tests.
 In fact, you can perform them on yourself.
-By pushing and tapping in the correct areas of the arm, you can "provoke" symptoms to appear.
+By pushing and tapping in the correct areas of your wrist and forearm, you can "provoke" symptoms to appear.
 Only patients with carpal tunnel syndrome will show a positive response.

-To verify the provocative tests, doctors use electrodiagnostic tests.
+Once the the provocative tests confirm carpal tunnel, doctors often use electrodiagnostic tests for "double verification".
 They are are composed of the EMG (electromyographic) test and the nerve conduction test.
 But you cannot do thee tests on yourself.
 A doctor must perform them in their office because they require specialized equipment and training.

 In this article, you'll learn how the tests are performed.
 You'll also learn what you might expect during testing and the meaning of your results.